ZilDuck/Zilkroad-Docs-Client/docs/creator-guide/base-uri.md

 ---
+lang: en-US
-title: Advanced - base_uri
+title: base_uri
+meta:
+  - name: description
-description: How to mint a token
+    content: How to mint a token using base_uri
+  - name: keywords
+    content: Zilkroad Creator Guide how to create NFT Zilliqa
 ---

 ## Step 3 - Minting with base_uri